tmr4/py65_65816/README.md

 # Contents

 I've included the main device module, `mpu65c816.py`, to add simulation support for the 65C816 to py65.
 I've also include several modules for testing the 65C816 simulation.
-These include the main unit test module, `test_mpu65c816.py`, and support modules, `test_mpu65816_Common6502.py` and `test_mpu65816_Common65c02.py`, derived largely from similarly named py65 test modules, to test the 65C816 emulation mode simulation.
-I've also included a binary file, `liara.bin`, that I modified from Scot W. Stevenson's Liara Forth (https://github.com/scotws/LiaraForth) to work with py65 simulating the 65C816.
+So far these have been derived largely from similarly named py65 test modules.
+I've also included two binary files, `liara.bin` and `of816_forth.bin`.
+I modified the former from Scot W. Stevenson's Liara Forth (https://github.com/scotws/LiaraForth) to work with py65 simulating the 65C816.
+The later is a port for py65 of Michael Guidero's OF816 (https://github.com/mgcaret/of816).
 Note that I'm a Python newbie and appreciate any feedback to make these better.

 * `mpu65c816.py`